Are You Sure?

 The three ingredients of a logical paradox include:

--by Bill Thomason, NLP Success Coach, Certified NLP Trainer
+- by Bill Thomason, NLP Executive Success Coach and Strategist, Certified Master NLP Trainer